 “If you can’t wear the laces, you can share your stories of how you support LGBT inclusion.
 Most people have an LGBT relative, friend or colleague, so share the experiences that you’ve had with that person and how you’ve supported them.
 Storytelling and visible displays of support are powerful and can encourage others to step up as an ally and support their family, friends, colleagues and teammates who might be LGBT.”

-The Premier League recently announced a new two-year “strategic partnership” with Stonewall, reinforcing its commitment to the cause.
+In 2020 the Premier League announced a new two-year “strategic partnership” with Stonewall, reinforcing its commitment to the cause.